Jacques Montet

 Jacques Montet (9 March 1722 in Beaulieu near Le Vigan – 13 November 1782 in Montpellier) was an 18th-century French pharmacist, chemist and encyclopediste.

 Biography

 Jacques Montet was born in Beaulieu, near Vigan from Gabriel Montet and Madeleine Gaubert.

-Thanks to an Englishman, whom he accompanied on his trips to Switzerland, interest in the natural sciences was awakened in Montet, in particular for chemistry.
+Thanks to an Englishman, whom he accompanied on his trips to Switzerland, his interest in the natural sciences was awakened, in particular for chemistry.
 So much so that his first visit to Paris led him to attend the lectures of Guillaume-François Rouelle.

 Montet went then to Montpellier in order to follow a pharmacist training.
-In 1748 he became a member of the Académie des sciences et lettres de Montpellier.
-Later he became demonstrator under Gabriel François Venel whose lecture in chemistry he also benefited.
+In 1748, he became a member of the Académie des sciences et lettres de Montpellier.
+Later he became a demonstrator under Gabriel François Venel, whose lecture in chemistry he also benefited from.